 The number of square kilometers mapped by the NOAA Ship Okeanos Explorer — an area more than one quarter the size of the contiguous United States.
 The Okeanos Explorer is the first and only U.S. federal vessel dedicated to ocean exploration.
 Despite the essential role that the ocean plays in supporting our well being, 95 percent remains unexplored.

-Then number of flights completed in 2019 by NOAA uncrewed aircraft systems.
+The number of flights completed in 2021 by NOAA uncrewed aircraft systems.
 These drones gather scientific data on hurricanes, fish and mammal populations, flooding damage and much more.
 They are uniquely able to go places humans can’t and can collect high-quality data in ways that are easier and less expensive.

 The approximate number of ocean measurement gathered by Argo floats by year end 2018.
 In 1999, NOAA and partner organizations established the Argo Program, a global network of autonomous floats that gather data on ocean temperature and salt content.
 The ~4,000-float Argo Program has revolutionized scientists’ ability to track how the ocean is changing.